Note: The ServiceNow integration is in beta.

 - On the Approvers menu list, in the first field, select Integration and in the second field, select ServiceNow, ServiceNow DevOps.

 - Click the Save button.
-This takes you back to the selected workspace page.
+This takes you back to the selected project page.
 Now when you make a change to a feature flag or segment in the Split application, the approver is automatically set to the ServiceNow integration.
 View this in the Change summary page under the Approvers field.

-Setting up in ServiceNow DevOps
+Set up in ServiceNow DevOps

 After setting up the Split application, you can set up the integration in ServiceNow DevOps by doing the following: